kalpesh5282/Calculation_Web/README.md

 Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:

-Fork the repository.
-Create a new branch (git checkout -b feature/improvement).
-Make your changes.
-Commit your changes (git commit -am 'Add new feature').
-Push to the branch (git push origin feature/improvement).
-Create a new Pull Request.
-License
-This project is licensed under the MIT License.

 Acknowledgements
 Bootstrap - Front-end framework for building responsive websites.